akexorcist/Localization/README.md

 * [bug] RTL on orientation changes [#15](https://github.com/akexorcist/Android-Localization/issues/15) [#9](https://github.com/akexorcist/Android-Localization/issues/9)

-Set default language implementation was changed (From 1.2.2 to 1.2.3)
+Set default language implementation was changed (From 1.2.2 to 1.2.3 or higher)
 ===========================
 `setDefaultLanguage` has removed from the Activity class.
 You have to assign the default language in Application with LocalizationApplicationDelegate instead.